Sri Lankan Chicken Curry

 What Part of Chicken To Use

-I love to use the whole chicken, the dark meat, white meat, and the bones - which flavors the gravy or the chicken curry sauce.
+I like to use the whole chicken – the dark meat, white meat, and the bones which flavors the gravy or the chicken curry sauce.
 I get my butcher to skin the whole chicken and cut it into 12 to 14 pieces.

 Bone-in chicken thigh or chicken legs work wonderfully too.